-6. On the DiveLine Login dialog box, enter the Username and Password and click OK to open ProDiver.
+6. On the DiveLine Login dialog box, enter the Username and Password and click OK.

-TIP: If you use a different server than the one that appears in the window, click Cancel, and return to Step 4.
+TIP: If you want to use a different server, click Cancel, and return to Step 4.

-7. Select File > Open, or click the Open icon, , to display the Open File dialog box with sample model and DiveBook files.
+7. Select File > Open, or click the Open icon, ☞.
+The Open File dialog box displays sample model and DiveBook files.

-NOTE: Yours may differ and contain different files.
+NOTE: Your display might contain different files.

-8. Select a dbk file and click Open.
+8. Select a dbk file, and click Open.
 For example, demo-divebook.dbk.

-9. Select an Area and a Topic, for example Tabulars and Sales Region, and click OK to open.
+9. Select an Area and a Topic, for example Tabulars and Sales Region, and click OK.

-If you see a tabular similar to the following, ProDiver is functioning correctly.
+If you see a tabular display similar to the following, ProDiver is functioning correctly.

-10. To view the installed version of ProDiver and the DiveLine server name and version, in the menu bar select Help > About ProDiver.
+To view the installed version of ProDiver and the DiveLine server name and version, select Help > About ProDiver.
+Confirm the versions and click OK.

-11. From the menu bar, select Help > View Help to view ProDiver Help.
+11. To open ProDiver Help select Help > View Help.
 ProDiver Help opens in your default browser.